-AMCDRR: Integrated risk management puts down roots in Indonesia05/07/2018 - by the Climate Centre
+AMCDRR: Integrated risk management puts down roots in Indonesia

 The Partners for Resilience country team in Indonesia this week published a compendium of case studies of PfR work in the country – “examples of how communities are uniquely affected by climate change and how PfR and its stakeholders work together and come up with unique solutions,” an introduction says.